mtheoryx/drpoindexter/public-site/src/notes/docker-zsh/index.md

 _(@TODO)_

-Now that we have a reproducable environment, we want to start introducing some tests of various bash customizations to test out in this container.
+Now that we have a reproducible environment, we want to start introducing some tests of various bash customizations to test out in this container.
 We can persist data into and out of the container with Volumes.

 ### Validate existing bash stuff in zsh

 _(@TODO)_

-Now we should have some basic needs met in a zsh compatible way that is being saved in our container, that we can commit and push up to github.
-When we update our OS, and use zsh as a default, we can easily clone this repo and have all those tested configurations immediatly available in our new, happy zsh home.
+Now we should have some basic needs met in a zsh compatible way that is being saved in our container, that we can commit and push up to Github.
+When we update our OS, and use zsh as a default, we can easily clone this repo and have all those tested configurations immediately available in our new, happy zsh home.

 ### Remediate any defects found back into my repo

 _(@TODO)_

-Depending on the changes required, we might backport those changes in a bash-compatible way.
+Depending on the changes required, we might back-port those changes in a bash-compatible way.
 I will still have some other machines still on the older os, and still needing to use bash.